Asnivor/DiscTools/README.md

 * Amiga CDTV / CD32
 * Bandai Playdia

+*There is also currently experimental support for detecting DreamCast DiscJuggler (.cdi) files.
+This may be very slow as the disc is not being 'mounted' in the traditional sense.*

 [![Build status](https://ci.appveyor.com/api/projects/status/58juhmjpih7mw266/branch/master?svg=true)](https://ci.appveyor.com/project/Asnivor/disctools/branch/master)

 See the [Releases](https://github.com/Asnivor/DiscTools/releases) page for the latest successful auto-build release.